mhellar/media-inspector/readme.md

 ##how to run
 * [Install nodeJS](https://nodejs.org/en/download/)
 * Download this code
-* CD to the drirectory
+* CD to the directory
 * Type 'npm install'
 * Type 'sudo npm install electron -g'
 * Type 'electron .'

-##Sorry for all the steps!
+###Sorry for all the steps!
 This will be a self-contained desktop app soon.

+###OSX only for now